openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``UNINATIVE_URL`` and ``UNINATIVE_CHECKSUM`` appropriately.
 For an
 example, see the ``meta/conf/distro/include/yocto-uninative.inc``.

-The ``uninative`` class is also used unconditionally by the extensible SDK.
+The :ref:`uninative <ref-classes-uninative>` class is also used unconditionally by the extensible SDK.
 When building the extensible SDK, ``uninative-tarball`` is built and the resulting tarball is included within the SDK.